xxcordeau/TIL/README.md

-field that contains the people you want to approve the
+u want to approve the

 Choose a transition for when the issue is declined.